neuropoly/intranet.neuro.polymtl.ca/_sources/data/git-datasets.md

    6. Click the "New Pull Request" button that appeared below.
    7. Enter a title and a description of your changes, along with any relevant context, in the text boxes that appeared.
    8. Click "Create Pull Request".
+   9. Once the pull request has been reviewed (or if you have admin powers), select "Create merge commit" to finish.

 ## Getting help